kNelakonda/cse15l-lab-reports/Lab-Report-3.md

 ./biomed/1471-2350-2-8.txt
 ./biomed/1471-2121-2-3.txt
 ```
-(Wow, that is a lot!)
+I can put `-size` twice as options and it will specify the range between the two.

-Let's combine this with the -name option, and see if we can find any within all of ./technical that are smaller than 1 kilobyte, but only .txt files:
+Let's combine this with the `-name` option, and see if we can find any within all of `./technical` that are smaller than 1 kilobyte, but only .txt files:
 ```
 $ find . -size -1k -name "*.txt"
 ./plos/pmed.0020191.txt
 ./plos/pmed.0020226.txt
 ```
-(Oh, only two in ./plos)
+This recursively found all the .txt files that are less than 1 kilobyte, and prints out the path starting from the working directory.

-2. If I want, I can find all the subdirectories in my working directory to see how many folders there are and what the names of them are. "-type" is the option, and the argument is "d", for directories.
+2. If I want, I can find all the subdirectories in my working directory to see how many folders there are and what the names of them are. `-type` is the option, and the argument is "d", for directories.
 I can also do "f" for all the files.
 Let's try this on the command line:
 ```
 $ find . -type d